Ainu language: Revitalization

 As of 2011, there has been an increasing number of second-language learners, especially in Hokkaido, in large part due to the pioneering efforts of the late Ainu folklorist, activist and former Diet member Shigeru Kayano, himself a native speaker, who first opened an Ainu language school in 1987 funded by Ainu Kyokai.
 The Ainu Association of Hokkaido is the main supporter of Ainu culture in Hokkaido.
 Ainu language classes have been conducted in some areas in Japan and small numbers of young people are learning Ainu.
 Efforts have also been made to produce web-accessible materials for conversational Ainu because most documentation of the Ainu language focused on the recording of folktales.
 The Ainu language has been in media as well; the first Ainu radio program was called FM Pipaushi, which has run since 2001 along with 15-minute radio Ainu language lessons funded by FRPAC, and newspaper The Ainu Times has been established since 1997.
 In 2016, a radio course was broadcast by the STVradio Broadcasting to introduce Ainu language.
-The course put extensive efforts in promoting the language, creating 4 text books in each season throughout the year.
+The course put extensive efforts in promoting the language, creating four textbooks in each season throughout the year.

 In addition, the Ainu language has been seen in public domains such as the outlet shopping complex's name, Rera, which means 'wind', in the Minami Chitose area and the name Pewre, meaning 'young', at a shopping centre in the Chitose area.
 There is also a basketball team in Sapporo founded under the name Rera Kamuy Hokkaido, after rera kamuy 'god of the wind' (its current name is Levanga Hokkaido).
 The well-known Japanese fashion magazine's name Non-no means 'flower' in Ainu.

 Another Ainu language revitalization program is Urespa, a university program to educate high-level persons on the language of the Ainu.
 The effort is a collaborative and cooperative program for individuals wishing to learn about Ainu languages.
 This includes performances which focus on the Ainu and their language, instead of using the dominant Japanese language.

 Another form of Ainu language revitalization is an annual national competition, which is Ainu language-themed.
 People of many differing demographics are often encouraged to take part in the contest.
 Since 2017, the popularity of the contest has increased.

-The Ainu language has also been featured in the manga and anime Golden Kamuy.

-On 15 February 2019, Japan approved a bill to recognize the Ainu language for the first time and enacted the law on April 19, 2019.
+On 15 February 2019, Japan approved a bill to recognize the Ainu language for the first time and enacted the law on 19 April 2019.

 Outside of Japan, there have also been efforts to revive the Ainu culture and language in other countries, including Australia and Russia.

+In 2019, researchers working together from both the Society for Academic Research of Ainu (SARC), representatives from Hokkaido University, and with the assistance of linguists spanning multiple universities and countries assisted in the creation of AI Pirika, an AI created with the goal of assisting with speech recognition and serving as a conversation partner.